truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 {{< embed-video name="scaledashboardtour" >}}

 {{< /expand >}}
-After logging in for the first time, you see the main system **Dashboard** screen.
+After logging in for the first time, the main system **Dashboard** screen displays.
-The **Dashboard** displays basic information about the installed version, systems component usage, and network traffic.
+The **Dashboard** shows different system information cards (widgets) with basic information about the installed version, systems component usage, network traffic, and configured pools or storage usage.

 {{< enterprise >}}
 SCALE Enterprise users with an iXsystems-provided TrueNAS server also see an image of the system in the **System Information** widget.
 Click on the system image to open the **System Settings > [View Enclosure]({{< relref "EnclosureScreensSCALE.md" >}})** screen.